michel-adelino/scrapping/QUICK_REFERENCE.md

 SELECT id, venue_name, city, guests, date, time, price, status, last_updated FROM availability_slots
 LIMIT 5;

+-- Check which guest counts have data in the database SELECT guests, COUNT(*) as slot_count
+FROM availability_slots
+GROUP BY guests
+ORDER BY guests;

+-- Check guest counts by city
+SELECT city, guests, COUNT(*) as slot_count
+FROM availability_slots
+GROUP BY city, guests
+ORDER BY city, guests;

+-- Check if tasks have run for specific guest counts (check scraping_tasks table) SELECT guests, COUNT(*) as task_count,
+       SUM(CASE WHEN status = 'SUCCESS' THEN 1 ELSE 0 END) as successful,
+       SUM(CASE WHEN status = 'FAILURE' THEN 1 ELSE 0 END) as failed,
+       SUM(CASE WHEN status = 'STARTED' THEN 1 ELSE 0 END) as in_progress
+FROM scraping_tasks
+GROUP BY guests
+ORDER BY guests;

+-- Check recent tasks for guest counts 7 and 8
+SELECT task_id, website, guests, target_date, status, created_at, last_updated
+FROM scraping_tasks
+WHERE guests IN (7, 8)
+ORDER BY created_at DESC
+LIMIT 20;

+-- Check if refresh cycle has run (look for refresh_all_venues_task) SELECT task_id, website, guests, status, created_at, progress FROM scraping_tasks
+WHERE website LIKE 'all_%' OR website LIKE 'refresh%' ORDER BY created_at DESC
+LIMIT 10;

 -- View scraping tasks
 SELECT task_id, website, status, guests, target_date, created_at FROM scraping_tasks ORDER BY created_at DESC LIMIT 20;